 What is oral myofunctional therapy for sleep apnea?

-Oral myofunctional therapy are exercises drawn from the world of speech therapy that can address speech and swallowing disorders that are felt to be poor function or coordination of muscles of the tongue, throat, and face.
+Oral myofunctional therapy includes exercises drawn from the world of speech therapy that can address speech and swallowing disorders that are felt to be related to poor function or coordination of muscles of the tongue, throat, and face.
 These exercises were developed for treatment of speech and dental problems.
 Practitioners of oral myofunctional therapy looked to expand to the world of obstructive sleep apnea and snoring after the 2009 research publication from the team of Geraldo Lorenzi-Filho, MD, PhD at the Heart Institute (In-Cor) at the University of Sao Paulo in Brazil.
 Their randomized controlled trial showed an improvement in adults with moderate obstructive sleep apnea with performing a series of 10-20 mouth and throat exercises (depending on how you count them) that was not seen in the control group.
 The improvement in the apnea-hypopnea index (number of times with blockage in breathing per hour) was from an average of 22.4 to 13.7 events/hour.
 This is not that impressive by itself, but was more interesting to many in the field was the fact that the change in apnea-hypopnea index was seen in those whose neck became somewhat thinner (smaller neck circumference).
 This suggests that a potential reason for an improvement in sleep apnea, namely that the exercises might tone muscles, decrease fat in the neck, or have some other effect, all of which could improve sleep apnea, based on existing and subsequent research.
 This article was published in the medical journal Sleep, and an editorial from Catriona Steele, PhD, an established speech therapy researcher, expressed doubts about the value of many of these exercises for treating sleep apnea.
 As an expert in the field, Dr. Steele made it clear that not all speech therapy exercises are the same and that most (even in this paper) would have absolutely no benefit in obstructive sleep apnea.

 I have been fortunate to visit Brazil several times, once as President of the International Surgical Sleep Society when we organized our scientific meeting there in 2016 and on multiple occasions for a sleep surgery course at the Hospital Israelita Albert Einstein in Sao Paulo.
 I have had the pleasure of getting to know Dr. Lorenzi-Filho and learning about these speech therapy exercises that were used in their study.
 He really is one of the world’s leaders in sleep apnea research, and I respect him tremendously.
 His group has performed another high-quality study showing that oropharyngeal exercises achieved about a 50% reduction in snoring, and another Brazilian group that I know has shown a modest benefit of these speech therapy exercises in obstructive sleep apnea.
 However, the exercises that they have studied are not what is being offered to patients in most countries, including this United States.